 Providing consistent training for a global workforce is no easy task.
 The more countries you need to engage with, the more hoops you need to jump through to deliver engaging training content.
 And all of these challenges are governed by two important things: time and money.

-Here I hope to explain how partnering with an experienced translation company can help you overcome many of these challenges.
+Here I explain how partnering with an experienced translation company can help you overcome many of these challenges.

 By working closely with your translation partner training projects can be aligned with time and budget constraints, and processes developed and refined to deliver better ROI and help improve training effectiveness.